 One Patch to Caption Them All

-A Unified Zero-Shot Captioning Model
+A Unified Zero-Shot Captioning Framework

 1ISTI CNR 2University of Pisa